Eugene Tan

-Eugene Tan Kheng Boon (born 18 February 1970) is an associate professor of law at Singapore Management University.
-Tan served as a Nominated Member of Parliament between 14 February 2012 and 13 August 2014.
+Eugene Tan Kheng Boon (born 18 February 1970) is a Singaporean academic who is currently an associate professor of law at the Singapore Management University.
+Tan served as a Nominated Member of Parliament between 2012 and 2014.

-Tan holds degrees from the National University of Singapore Faculty of Law, the London School of Economics, and Stanford University.
-He previously held positions at the National University of Singapore and worked as foreign service officer in Singapore's Ministry of Foreign Affairs.
-He teaches and researches in the area of Constitutional and Administrative Law as well as the Law and Policy of Ethnic Relations in Singapore.
+Tan’s specialisation includes constitutional and administrative law, and policy of ethnic relations in Singapore.

-Tan regularly writes for several news providers in Singapore.
+Tan regularly writes for several media outlets in Singapore.
 He is also quoted regularly in all news sources within Singapore, and in major international press, particularly on matters related to domestic politics, constitutional law and elections.